 14,866 Ha of Land across 12 countries

 Our goal at Big Year Coffee is to change the agricultural business to protect birds and wildlife from humans while providing delicious, high-quality coffee.
-We have perfected our roasting practices to specialize in only bird-friendly beans, meaning you are getting the highest quality coffee from a trusted roasting process.
+We have perfected our roasting techniques by roasting only bird-friendly beans, meaning you are getting the highest quality coffee from a trusted roasting process.

-Not only is our coffee bird-friendly, but it is also all certified USDA organic, we just can't afford the certificate at this moment due to our small operating budget.
-We also use completely compostable packaging and are shifting to compostable labels and stickers next.
-We are always working to to make our business as sustainable as possible.
+Not only is our coffee bird-friendly, but it is also all certified USDA organic.
+Currently we can't afford the certificate due to our small operating budget, but we hope to soon.
+We also use completely compostable packaging materials when we can and are shifting to compostable labels and stickers next.
+We are always working to make our business as sustainable as possible.